LambdaTest/documentation/docs/deep-dive-into-hyperexecute-yaml.md

 ## Basic Parameters

 ### `cachekey`
 It is a unique identifier that enables HyperExecute to store and retrieve cached results efficiently.
 It generates a hash value for the files specified in the `cachekey`.
-Once generated, it checks in the db if the entry exists and gets the directives, then these directives are re-used assuming that there is no change in the dependencies. if not then a new entry is added and on the successful completetion of the job, those directives are cached for the later use.
+Once generated, it checks in the db if the entry exists and gets the directives, then these directives are re-used assuming that there is no change in the dependencies. if not then a new entry is added and on the successful completion of the job, those directives are cached for the later use.

-This avoid redundant download of dependenices ensuring faster test execution
+This avoid redundant download of dependencies ensuring faster test execution

 ```yaml
 {{ checksum "package-lock.json" }}